Skip to contents

 For advanced methods that account for feature dependencies, xplainfi provides different sampling strategies.
 While PFI uses simple permutation (marginal sampling), conditional samplers can preserve feature relationships.

-Let’s demonstrate conditional sampling using Adversarial Random Forests, which preserves relationships between features when sampling:
+Let’s demonstrate conditional sampling using adversarial random rorests (ARF), which preserves relationships between features when sampling:

 arf_sampler <- ConditionalARFSampler$new(task)